ContextLab/davos/paper/paper.md

 visualization [e.g., `Matplotlib`, @Hunt07; `seaborn`, @Wask21], and myriad
 other tools.

-However, one impediment to sharing and reproducing computational work implemented in Python is that different versions of a given package or library can behave differently, use different syntax, add or drop support for specific functions or other libraries, address (or introduce) bugs, and so on.
+One impediment to sharing and reproducing computational work implemented in Python is that different versions of a given package or library can behave differently, use different syntax, add or drop support for specific functions or other libraries, address (or introduce) bugs, and so on.
 While these challenges are present to some extent in any language or ecosystem, they have a particular impact on the Python community due to its unusually rapid growth relative to other languages.
 Ensuring stable and reproducible results across users typically requires ensuring that shared code is always run with the same set of versions for each package used.
 One common approach to solving this problem is to create containerized or virtualized environments (e.g., using [Docker](https://www.docker.com/), [Singularity](https://sylabs.io/singularity/), or [conda](https://docs.conda.io/en/latest/)) that house fully isolated Python